david2611/pdq_evaluation/README.md

  where `<gt_json_file>` is the coco format ground-truth json filename, `det_json_file` is the coco format detection json filename, and `output_file` is the json filename you will save your rvc1 formatted detections json file.

+ ### Important Notes ###

+ By default, coco json format does not come with the predicted scores for all the classes available, in which case the conversion script will just extract the score of the chosen class and distribute remaining probability across all others classes.
+However, this will produce incorrect measures of label quality because it is the probability estimated by the detector for the object's ground-truth class, which might not correspond to the chosen class.
+To facilitate correct measurements, if a detection element in the coco json file (`det_json_file`) comes with a key `all_scores`, the conversion script will consider it as an array of all the scores, and use it instead of the default behaviour.

+ Also, by default, coco json format does not consider the existence of a covariance matrix which is needed for PDQ calculations.
+The conversion script assigns by default a zero'ed covariance matrix, but if a detection element in the coco json file (`det_json_file`) comes with a key `covar_xyxy`, the conversion script will use that covariance matrix instead of the default one with zeros.

 evaluate.py
 -----------
  To perform full evaluation simply run: